 MAKE MATHS FUN

 We have written a new maths song to make numbers fun and exciting for early years children and to promote our School Ready Maths Music Programme.
-We want to rid the stigma of maths being ‘too difficult’ at an early stage, so that we don’t hear ‘maths isn’t for me’ and ‘I can’t do maths’ later in life.
+We want rid of the stigma that maths is ‘too difficult’ at an early stage, so that we don’t hear ‘maths isn’t for me’ and ‘I can’t do maths’ later in life.
 We want to make maths fun through music in early years.

 SOMETHING FOR YOU TO TRY…